 Cell Phones/Text Messaging/Electronic Devices: If you have a cell phone or electronic device, please turn it off before class.
-If there is an emergency situation or other reason for the electronic device to remain on, please consult with the instructor prior to class.
-If your phone makes noise or is otherwise distracting, or you are observed to be using it without prior approval, your participation for the day will be considered unsatisfactory (see participation grading above).
+Such devices are to be put away and not visible or audible at any time during class.
+For exceptions or accommodations owing to a special need, please consult with the instructor prior to class.
+If your phone or device makes noise, flashes, or otherwise causes a disruption, or your device is visible during class, your participation for the day may be considered unsatisfactory with the typical point deduction (see participation grading above).